How to Cool Down a MacBook?

 If you’re using a protective case or keyboard cover on your Mac, consider removing them during periods of extended use or when you notice increased heat.

 Cases and covers can potentially restrict airflow and prevent heat dissipation, leading to higher operating temperatures.
-Removing them allows for better ventilation and can help prevent overheating.

 13. Invest in a Laptop Cooling Pad